What Parents Should Know About Developmental Delay

 Developmental delays can happen in one or more of the five key areas of development.
 However, if there are setbacks in two or more domains, then this is called global developmental delay, a diagnosis that can indicate much larger problems such as a learning disability or medical problem.
 The five areas of development are:

 - Fine and gross motor development.
-Includes use of the hands and fingers, as well hand-eye coordination, balancing, walking and other movements.
+Includes use of the hands and fingers, as well as hand-eye coordination, balancing, walking and other movements.

 - Social-emotional development.
 Involves learning to successfully interact with others by developing empathy, recognizing emotions and regulating behaviours.